 2. Where an issuer or counterparty is assigned to more than one product type, currency or credit quality step, the total amount shall be reported.
 The product type, currency or credit quality step to be reported shall be the ones that are relevant to the largest proportion of the counterbalancing capacity concentration.

 3. The counterbalancing capacity in C 71.00 shall be the same as that in C 66.01 with the qualification that the assets reported as counterbalancing capacity for the purposes of C 71.00 shall be unencumbered to be available for the institution to convert into cash on the reporting reference date.

+3a.
+To the extent that secured debt instruments issued by the reporting institution and retained are part of the counterbalancing capacity of the institution (e.g. they fall into the scope of C 66.01 reporting - initial stock - column 0010), the institution falls under the top 10 issuers and the instruments are unencumbered to be available for the institution to convert into cash on the reporting reference date, then the reporting institution shall be reported as the issuer of such instruments for the purpose of C 71.00.
+The product type to be reported would be the type of secured debt instruments that have been retained, in line with point 2 of this annex.

 4. For calculating the concentrations for the purpose of reporting template C 71.00 by significant currency, institutions shall use the concentrations in all currencies.

 5. When an issuer or counterparty belongs to several groups of connected clients, it shall be reported only once in the group with the higher counterbalancing capacity concentration.

+5a.
+In the cases where the group of connected clients does not have a parent, the counterparty that shall be reported shall be the individual entity, which is considered by the institution as the most significant within the group of connected clients, and its sector and residence should be used to fill in the template.
+In any other case, it shall correspond to the individual counterparty or the parent company.

 6. Except for row 0120, concentrations of counterbalancing capacity with a central bank as issuer or counterparty shall not be reported in this template.
 In the event that an institution has pre-positioned assets at a central bank for standard liquidity operations and to the extent that these assets fall under the top ten issuers or counterparties of unencumbered counterbalancing capacity, the institution shall report the original issuer and the original product type.

-0
+6a.
+Without prejudice to point 3, institutions shall include under row 0120, concentrations of counterbalancing capacity with a central bank as counterparty, which also includes central bank sight deposits / reserves.
+Provided that institutions are permitted to withdraw the sight deposits / reserves at any time during stress periods, they shall be reported under column 0080 of this template (“Value”).
+Under column 0100 (“Value after haircut”), such sight deposits/reserves are to be reported only in the case where they are also accepted as collateral, as reflected in the instructions.